develCuy/community-hub/src/README.md

     details: Basic guides and support for connecting your wallet or using dapps
     link: /docs/help/

+  - title: Mainnet Beta
+    icon: shield
+    details: Understand the security and liveness of the current phase of Rollux
+    link: /docs/beta/

-  - title: Dev Quick Start
+  - title: Developer Quick Start
     icon: book
     details: How-to guides and tutorials for power users and developers
     link: /docs/guides/

   - title: Developer Docs
     icon: code
-    details: Resources for building a decentralized application on Rollux.
+    details: Resources for building a decentralized application on Rollux
     link: /docs/developers/

   - title: How Rollux Works